 Please find below a list of frequently asked questions to assist you with the claims process.
 CSI will continue to add to this list in the weeks and months to come.
-If you still have questions about the Claims Website or the claims process, please use this link to contact us.
+If you still have questions about the Claims Website or the claims process, please contact us.

 I) Items Related to Past Settlement Periods – Groups I, II and III

 The settlement of the class action requires that the items for which the pending (unpaid) royalties are greater than $1,000 be published on a public website for Class Members to review and claim where applicable.

 The list, therefore, contains song and recording details provided by the four major record companies for tracks that have a minimum aggregate pending value of $1,000.00.
 That is, CSI has combined, wherever possible, multiple lower value pending items for the same, or similar, recordings in order to achieve the $1,000.00 threshold.
 Each of these lower value items are displayed separately in the list and must be individually researched and claimed.

 For each item, CSI discloses all of the identifying information it received from the record companies as well as any additional information it can supplement from its own research.
 Note, however, that the actual pending value of each track is not disclosed.

 The amount available to be claimed for each item could be for 100% of the ownership of the musical work or could be for a fractional share of the musical work.
 As such, before you make a claim to a work you represent, it’s important to verify, and attest, that you have not been paid for your share of the musical work in relation to the applicable recording.

 Each item is categorized as either a Medium-Value Item or a High-Value Item.

 Medium-Value Items are those with an aggregate value greater than $1,000.00 but smaller than $2,500.00.
 These are to be published on this site for a period of six months.